 Since many freelancers are continuously looking for new work, your CV should be kept up to date and serve as a great demonstration of your talents and experience as a freelancer.

-Also, for people who want to look for a full-time job, many employers do not consider freelance work as legit work since most people make the mistake of presenting it as a project on a resume.
+Also, for people who want to look for a full-time job, many employers do not consider freelance work as legitimate work since most people make the mistake of presenting it as a project on a resume.

 If you are having trouble including your freelancing work on your resume in a way that genuinely highlights your abilities, use these strategies to help you get your CV in tip-top shape.